briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 loader, in which case, you need to use the MokManager's UI to find the key and add it.
-After this, the [shim] won't need to invoke MokManager for your boot loader, but you may still have problems if your kernel wasn't signed properly or its MOK wasn't added using `mokutil`.
+After this, the [shim] won't need to invoke MokManager for your boot loader, but you may still have problems if your kernel wasn't signed properly or its MOK wasn't added.

 ### Reboot